Happy-Coders-Private-Limited/happycoders-multiple-addresses/readme.txt

 *   Feature: Admin management of user addresses.

 == Upgrade Notice ==

+= 1.0.9 =
+This update introduces a new display option for My Account addresses (carousel/list) and includes several bug fixes for carousel functionality, edit button, and form validation.

+= 1.0.8 =
+This update adds an option to customize the "Multi Address Book" menu item text on the My Account page.

 = 1.0.7 =
 Address Nickname Type support (Home, Work, Other) on My Account and Checkout pages.